gojilabs/development/3rd_parties/nylas.md

 ### API keys

-Depending on the application, the required set of the keys for using Nylas API (and their Ruby gem) includes:
+Depending on the application, the set of the keys for using Nylas API (and their Ruby gem) includes:

 - `CLIENT_ID` - The Client ID found on the dashboard page for the Nylas App
 - `CLIENT_SECRET` - The Client Secret found on the dashboard page for the Nylas App